Documentation Index

 Number

-Send notifications to CTI when user is dialled via a policy which isn't a DDI or a direct extension hook.
+Notifications when the user is dialled via a policy that isn't a DDI or a direct extension hook.

 32